nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 the list of tasks that needs to be done in order to complete the submission on time.
 You can use the `add task` command for this!

 The `add task` allow you to add a new task to your current team.
 Each task can have a deadline and multiple assignees.
 The new task will be displayed in the task list of your [current team section](#current-team-section).
-Here, let's take a quick walk-through on how to add a new task.

 Here, let us take a quick walk-through on how to add a new task.